How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 I’ve been hearing those comments a lot lately as I gear up for my next overseas trip.

-Costs can quickly add up and trips require a financial commitment which prevents many people from thinking they can afford to travel at all.
-And while some people don’t think they can afford it, others throw financial caution to the wind and play the YOLO card too often.
-They make great memories along with mounting debt.
+Costs can quickly add up, and travel does require a real financial commitment, one that stops many people from believing it’s even possible for them.
+And while some people talk themselves out of it entirely, others throw financial caution to the wind and play the YOLO card a little too often.
+Great memories, mounting debt.

-If you’re new to my blog, hello!
-I’m a budget-conscious traveller who loves to travel with my husband, or with a girlfriend, or on my own, solo.
-Since my husband’s retirement and my semi-retirement, we have had the privilege of both time and a pension.
-We’ve worked hard over many years to eliminate debt, live in a small, modest home, and share one vehicle.
-We have consciously chosen to prioritize our money on the things that bring us joy.
-Scratch that, not things, but travel experiences!
+If you're new here, hello!
+I'm a budget-conscious traveller who loves to travel with my husband, with a friend, or completely on my own.
+Since my husband's retirement and my own semi-retirement, we've had the privilege of both time and a modest pension to work with.
+Over many years, we've paid off debt, chosen a small home, and shared one car, not because we had to, but because we consciously decided to spend our money on what actually brings us joy.
+Not things.
+Experiences.
+Travel experiences, specifically.

 What kind of traveller are you?

-Everyone’s financial picture is different, too.
-You might be “rollin’ in it,” or have found ways to work and travel, or, like us, have an active savings account called “the travel fund.”
-There is not ONE WAY to make travel happen and after much trial and error, I’m finding ways to make my lengthy and amazing-to-me trips a reality for much less than I ever thought.
+Everyone's financial picture is different, too.
+You might be rolling in it, or you've found creative ways to work and travel, or (like us) you have a savings account with one dedicated purpose: the travel fund.
+There is no single right way to make travel happen.
+After years of trial and error, I'm still finding ways to make longer, more meaningful trips a reality for far less than I ever imagined possible.

 Where to Find Travel Savings

-There are four primary travel costs: transportation, accommodation, food and activities.
-Admittedly a basic framework, but this is where the bulk of travel dollars are spent.
-This is where you can find the biggest opportunities to save on overall costs or to allocate finite travel dollars ( with intention) to things that matter most to you.
+There are four primary travel costs: transportation, accommodation, food, and activities.
+Admittedly basic, but this is where the bulk of your travel dollars are spent.
+This is also where you can find the biggest opportunities to save on overall costs or to allocate finite travel dollars ( with intention) to things that matter most to you.

 Whether you build and follow a strict budget or simply give yourself a ballpark figure to help plan your next trip, think about your travel wallet needing four deep but not limitless pockets.
 Determine which of those pockets (transportation, accommodation, food or activities) matters the most for your next trip to help determine which pocket gets the most money, and which can be tightened up.
 For example, if the purpose of the trip is to experience the energy of a famous city, live theatre tickets might be more important than high-end accommodation, so you find ways to shift some accommodation dollars to support other priorities.
 Conversely, if the trip is for self-care, you might prioritize beautiful, luxurious accommodations over activities.